 All of that having been said, there seems to be a consensus regarding the average battery pack shelf life.
 If you take care to store your batteries correctly, you can expect your batteries to last anywhere between 3–6 years on a shelf.
 The biggest takeaway?
 Keep your batteries out of the heat.
 Extreme heat is the biggest enemy to the overall lifespan of Li-ion batteries.

-How Many Charging Cycles Can We Expect to Get?
+How Many Charging Cycles Can You Expect to Get?

 Again, the answer to this question largely depends on a number of variables.
 Battery configuration and capacity play a part, as do ambient storage temperatures.